Engine API

 Removes and returns an event payload from an IN queue.

-The item returned depends on the queue’s mode (FIFO or LIFO).
+The payload returned depends on the queue’s mode (FIFO or LIFO).
 For OUT queues, this is a destructive read of the single payload.

 The payload removed from the queue.